confluentinc/ksql/docs/how-to-guides/test-an-app.md

 ```

 A test file contains one or more tests separated by the `--@test` directive.
-Each test consists of sql comments containing directives and sql stataments.
+Each test consists of KSQL comments containing directives and sql stataments.

 ### Directives